lionslair/laradock-local/README.md

 ## Extra

-We are running a local SQS tyope service.
-Repo is here https://hub.docker.com/r/roribio16/alpine-sqs Used for Q
+We are running a local SQS type service.
+Repo is here https://hub.docker.com/r/roribio16/alpine-sqs (used for the UI) and https://hub.docker.com/r/localstack/localstack (used for the actual SQS mock)
+- Used for Q